terraform-viettelidc/terraform-provider-vcloud/website/docs/index.html.markdown

 * `key_regex`- (Optional) A regular expression that can filter out metadata keys that match.
 Either `key_regex` or `value_regex` are required on each block.
 * `value_regex`- (Optional) A regular expression that can filter out metadata values that match.
 Either `key_regex` or `value_regex` are required on each block.
-* `conflict_action` - (Optional) Defines what to do if a conflict exists between a `metadata_entry` that is managed by Terraform, and it matches the criteria defined in the `ignore_metadata_changes` block, as the metadata will be stored in state but nothing will be done in VCD.
+* `conflict_action` - (Optional) Defines what to do if a conflict exists between a `metadata_entry` that is managed by Terraform, and it matches the criteria defined in the `ignore_metadata_changes` block, as the metadata will be stored in state but nothing will be done in VCLOUD.
   If the value is `error`, when this happens, any read operation (like a Plan or Refresh) will fail.
 When the value is `warn`, it will just give a warning but the operation will continue, and with the `none` value nothing will be shown.
 Defaults to `error`.